fabulous-dev/Fabulous/docs/goals-of-v2.md

 - Decorrelate Update from View to allow for faster update loops
 - Use the new .NET types to get the best performances (byref, spans, etc)

+NOTE: Flutter seems to not use diff algorithms.
+Instead they just optimize for the most common paths.
+See https://flutter.dev/docs/resources/inside-flutter#linear-reconciliation

 #### Advanced Use-cases

 How to improve it?